NaziaSiddique/TheBigCartoonQuiz/README.md

 The current questions on the quiz are well suited for players of any age and die-hard cartoon fans will more than likely be able to get a good score.
 A potential future feature could be adding topics to the quiz an letting users pick the exact movie, character or genre they want to answer questions on and having separate quizzes for each topic.
 I could also add various difficulty levels for users who really want to challenge themselves i.e., easy, medium, and hard.
 I would also like to implement live user boards for players who have taken the quiz, to make the challenge a little more interactive for competitive users, and then highest and fastest score to date, for teh competitive users to try and beat.

+Justification:

+I chose to build a cartoon themed quiz, as its something I enjoy watching with my kids.
+The concept for all the questions of the quiz were inspired by my love and my children’s love of cartoons.
+The concept of choosing a 'quiz' was based on asking multiple members of family, work colleagues and some research online.
+Quizzes are not only fun but can be educational: https://www.educationquizzes.com/knowledge-bank/why-are-quizzes-valuable-in-education/

+Quizzes have always been popular, whether its at a party, revision for school, work fun or breaking the ice.
+During the lockdown these became increasingly popular: https://www.bbc.com/culture/article/20200501-why-are-we-so-obsessed-with-quizzing

+Quizzes are engaging and whether we are participating or just viewing, the demand never ends: https://www.radiotimes.com/tv/drama/quiz-becomes-biggest-tv-drama-of-the-year-so-far/

+The choice of questions were based solely on cartoons, the most popular and engaging cartoons that we found on many websites were favourites.
+I find the subject to be Universally friendly.
+All adults and children can participate and as a mother, its a family fun event!

 ### Goals of the Website

 •	Fun, interactive cartoon quiz